pure-data/externals-howto/README.rst

     void dsp_addv(t_perfroutine f, int n, t_int *vec);

-Adds the perform-routine ``f`` to the DSP-tree.
-The perform-routine is called at each DSP-cycle.
+Adds the perform routine ``f`` to the DSP tree.
+The perform routine is called at each DSP cycle.

 The second argument, ``n``, defines the number of arguments passed in the third argument ``vec``.